Mark44928/neoneofetch/README.md

 4. Install the package
     - `emerge -a x11-apps/neoneofetch`

-Note: There is also a git version available:
-    - `emerge --autounmask-write =x11-apps/neoneofetch-9999`
+There is also a git version available: `emerge --autounmask-write =x11-apps/neoneofetch-9999`

 ### CRUX